TeX-Live/tlcockpit/README.md

 You need at least `tlmgr` from after 2017-11-23, in TeX Live language at least version 45888  or `texlive.infra`.

-A recent Java installation that includes JavaFX is required.
+A recent Java (at least Java 8) installation that includes JavaFX is required.
 If you see errors like
 ```
 Error: A JNI error has occurred, please check your installation and try again